ink-carp/tiny_renderer/README.md

 Cargo run
 ```
 Then you can see target.tga in crate path <br>
-NOte:You should put the .obj file in crate path
+Note:You should put the .obj file in crate path